Mberic/experientialnft/README.md

 Backend (Node JS)

-- Lambada framework
+- Docker
-- `posenet` and `facemesh` libraries to detect poses
+- `posenet` and `facemesh` libraries to detect poses from video frames
 - `ffmpeg` library to detect video frames

 ## Limitations

 Let's look at some practical considerations:

-- Video files must be a max of 1MB (size limitations because of Celestia \~ 1.8 Mb)
+- Video files must be a max of 10 MB (This is an arbitary limit based on some tests I've done)
 - Pose detection for 1 person ( multiple pose detection to be supported later )
 - Supported ( tested ) file formats are `.mp4` , `.webm`

-## Tokenomics
+## Tokenomics (Monetization)

-* Permissioned validator set
-* Reward distribution follows a fixed percentage for each validator
-* DApp fees are paid in TIA (support for other tokens later ).
-Payments are made to a multisig wallet owned by the validator set.
-The user must send the video & DApp fees using the same Celestia address \[ These are 2 separate transactions \]

-Note : there's no constraint about both transactions being in the same block.
-Whenever tokens are sent to the multisig wallet, the validators check for a match with unminted NFTs
+- Dapp fees for video processing
+- Dapp fees for minting Experiential NFTs

 ## Use cases